From Our Store

 During times like these we're grateful for the solace and escape of a great book.
 We're grateful also for your support.
 We hope you and yours are all safe and sound, and we hope you love these books as much as we do.

-Independent booksellers across the country have chosen Migrations by Charlotte McConaghy (Flatiron) as their number-one pick for the August 2020 Indie Next List.
-Here, McConaghy discusses climate change, the migratory patterns of birds, and building a sense of place.
+Independent booksellers across the country have chosen Anxious People by Fredrik Backman (Atria Books) as their number-one pick for the September 2020 Indie Next List.

 Where did the idea for this story come from?